amarafs99/PowerBi_Dashboard_CodeX_Market_Research_Analysis/README.md

 ## Credits

-This data analysis project was created by [Your Name] as part of [Your Project/Course Name].
+This data analysis project was created by Amar Kumar.